Accord on Afrikaner self-determination: Article 235

-Before implemented, this article - and the whole new constitution - was reviewed by the Constitutional Court of South Africa.
+Before implemented, this article – and the whole new constitution – was reviewed by the Constitutional Court of South Africa.
 The Constitutional Court used the 34 constitutional principles as the basis for this review.

+In March 2026, The Umkhonto we Sizwe (MK) Party has gazetted its intention to repeal Section 235 of the Constitution.

 Moosa-declaration

 On 5 June 1998 Valli Moosa, the then minister of Constitutional Development (ANC), said during a parliamentary debate that:

 The pursuit on the part of the Freedom Front and other Afrikaners to strive towards the development of a particular region in the country (the North Western Cape corridor) as a home for Afrikaner culture and language within the framework of the constitution and Bill of Rights, is in government’s view indeed a legitimate pursuit.